-Lee Lipsenthal, MD, ABHM is Past-President of The American Board of Holistic Medicine and President of Finding Balance in a Medical Life.
-He is also founder and director of the Finding Balance in a Medical Life program and leads workshops for individual physicians, their families, their practices as well as large medical IPAs and hospital systems.
-For information see HealthClassics.com or call 1-800-769-0638.
+Lee Lipsenthal, MD, ABHM was the President of the American Board of Holistic Medicine and Finding Balance in a Medical Life.
+He was also founder and director of the Finding Balance in a Medical Life program and led workshops for individual physicians, their families, their practices as well as large medical IPAs and hospital systems.
+Sadly, Lee passed away in 2011, but his legacy lives on in his work.